 - a.
 Understand addition and subtraction of fractions as joining and separating parts referring to the same whole. - b.
-Decompose a fraction into a sum of fractions with the same denominator in more than one way (e.g., 3/8 = 1/8 + 1/8 + 1/8 = 1/8 = 1/8 + 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = 1/8 = - c.
+Decompose a fraction into a sum of fractions with the same denominator in more than one way (e.g., 3/8 = 1/8 + 1/8 ; 3/8 = 1/8 + 2/8 ; 2 1/8 = 1 + 1 + 1/8 = 8/8 + 8/8 + 1/8.), recording each decomposition by an equation.
+Justify decompositions by using a visual fraction model. - c.
 Add and subtract mixed numbers with like denominators by replacing each mixed number with an equivalent fraction and/or by using properties of operations and the relationship between addition and subtraction. - d.
 Solve contextual problems involving addition and subtraction of fractions referring to the same whole and having like denominators.